samw-nrhc/Effort-Satisfaction-Matrix/README.md

 # Effort–Satisfaction Matrix (ES Matrix)

+The **Effort–Satisfaction Matrix (ES Matrix)** is a simple but powerful framework for reflecting on how effort relates to fulfillment in everyday life.

+Most people fluctuate between working hard but feeling dissatisfied (1b) or doing the bare minimum but still unhappy (2b).
+Rarely do people reach **aligned effort with fulfillment (1a)** or **contentment without struggle (2a)**—and those outcomes are often shaped by forces outside our control, such as genetics, upbringing, and environment.

+This project provides visual diagrams, explanations, and future plans for how the matrix can support individuals, researchers, and tools like the **Maximum Happiness Tool (MHT)**.

 ## What is this project?
 The Effort–Satisfaction Matrix (ES Matrix) is a **visual framework** for understanding how effort and fulfillment interact in personal and professional growth.